akbarijedi/my_api/README.md

 4- Activate the plugin

-5- Yuo must see the "myAPI" admin nemu
+5- You must see the "MyAPI" admin nemu

+6- Go to Setting -> Permalink -> select one of them (Recommended : Month and name)

 ## Versions

+### Version 1.1.1 🥇
+- Add description and documentation in admin panel
+- Add Permalinks enabling attention to work the API
+- Add Link to github my-api Release

 ### Version 1.1.0 :
 - Add Admin panel menu